Kayla Duran: USC Trojans

 In 2023, Duran entered the NCAA transfer portal for the second time.
 She went on to play one year with the USC Trojans as a graduate student.
 She started all 17 of the Trojans' Pac-12 games and synergized with USC's defensive unit to post 9 shutouts.
 She also participated in both of the team's NCAA tournament games as they were eliminated in the second round by BYU.
 On November 3, 2023, Duran scored her only goal with USC and also tallied an assist as rivals UCLA beat the Trojans, 4–2.
 At the end of the season, Duran was named to the All Pac-12 first team.

 Club career

-Gotham FC
+After her final year playing collegiately for the Trojans, Duran recovered from a concussion as she completed her master's program at USC.
+Following her graduation in December 2024, Duran began working full-time as an analyst in the property and casualty insurance sector and stepped away from high-level competition.
+She occasionally played in local men’s leagues and realized how much she missed the sport.
+In spring 2025, Duran received an invitation from former United States women’s national team goalkeeper Hope Solo to play for Solo FC in The Soccer Tournament, a seven-a-side competition.
+Following this experience, she reconnected with coaches and pursued professional opportunities, ultimately securing representation from an agent.
+Duran subsequently received an invitation to train with Gotham FC in the summer of 2025.

 Duran signed her first professional deal, a national team replacement contract, with Gotham FC on July 14, 2025.
 On August 8, she extended her contract with Gotham through February 2026.
 Duran made her professional debut the very next day, coming in as a substitute for Jess Carter in a scoreless draw with the Washington Spirit.
 As the season went on, Duran found success in Gotham's CONCACAF W Champions Cup games; she recorded her first career start in August 2025 against Monterrey, her first professional goal on September 2 versus Alianza, and her first assist later the same month against the Vancouver Rise Academy.
+In Gotham's NWSL quarterfinal victory over the shield-winning Kansas City Current, Duran contributed a header that led to Katie Stengel's game-winning goal.
+Gotham would go on to win the NWSL championship, beating the Washington Spirit on a goal from Rose Lavelle.

+Duran's first appearance of 2026 came in Gotham's FIFA Women's Champions Cup third place match against AS FAR on January 1; she started and played the entirety of the 4–0 win.
+In February 2026, she extended her contract with Gotham through the 2027 season.
+Two months later, Duran picked up a season-ending ACL injury in a match against the Kansas City Current, sidelining her for the remainder of the year.